GeoscienceAustralia/sira/docs/source/ch02_concept.rst

     by the elements alone."

-The specific meaning of a system and its boundaries depend on the context, and it is important to understand how this term is used within the SIFRA modelling methodology.
+The specific meaning of a system and its boundaries depend on the context, and it is important to understand how this term is used within the SIRA modelling methodology.
 This is clarified in subsequent subsections.

-The central idea in the SIFRA modelling construct is this:
+The central idea in the SIRA modelling construct is this:
 All lifeline infrastructure 'systems' within the modelling framework are conceptualised as a network of interconnected nodes.